oxfordhalfblood/covid-hackerknights/README.md

 # covid-hackerknights
-A pruct idea built on Govhack challenge
+A product idea built on Govhack challenge
+This repo represents all the data preparation and analysis done with python